mazpe/Faxsmile/readme.md

 ## Setup/System
 - Improve seeder to one simple task: Create 10 Company foreach create 10 Client for each create 10 User
 - Secure API calls
+## Security
+- Prevent Company Admin from creating a Client under any other company that he is not a member of
 ## Fax
 - Add error handling when creating/editing a fax if the added recipient is not a user
 - When adding a fax recipient check if it entires are in a valid format and entires are valid emails